dan1elt0m/sadel/README.md

 # Sadel

-Sadel simplifies upserting records to your database by extending [SQLModel](https://sqlmodel.tiangolo.com/).
+Sadel is a helper class for upserting records with [SQLModel](https://sqlmodel.tiangolo.com/).
 You'll only need a single line of code to upsert records to your database.
-It also supports batch upserting records.
-In addition, it automatically adds and manages `created_on` and `modified_on` columns to your model and table and validates the record before upserting using pydantic validation.

 ### Features
 - (Batch) upsert records with a single line of code.
 - For auditing, automatically adds and manages `created_on` and `modified_on` columns to your table
 - Validates your data before upserting using Pydantic validate_model method (not supported in SQLModel)
-- Asyncio support
+- Asyncio
+- Compatible with Alembic

 #### Example upsert
 ```python